Optimization of health care for young people with rheumatic diseases

 The group evaluates with substantial support by the Deutsche Rheumastiftung, the health care situation and outcomes of children, adolescents and young adults with inflammatory rheumatic diseases.
 Particular attention is paid to juvenile idiopathic arthritis (JIA).

-In the JIA inception cohort ICON, 950 JIA patients and almost 500 healthy peers have been observed for approximately 6 years now.
-The group could show that sociodemographic and clinical parameters such as age at disease onset, JIA category, time between symptom onset and first visit to a rheumatologist, and higher family burden predict the outcome of JIA.
+In the JIA inception cohort ICON, 950 JIA patients and almost 500 healthy peers have been observed for approximately 8 years now.
+The group could show that sociodemographic and clinical parameters such as age at disease onset, JIA category, higher family burden and especially the time between symptom onset and first visit to a rheumatologist predict the outcome of JIA.
 In addition, we found an inverse correlation of the 25(OH)-vitamin D serum level with the risk of uveitis and a polyarticular-course of JIA.

-The Juvenile arthritis Methotrexate/Biologics long-term Observation (JuMBO) is the follow-up register of the national JIA biologic register BiKeR, in which about 1,500 JIA patients are currently being observed from DMARD start in childhood into adulthood.
+The Juvenile arthritis Methotrexate/Biologics long-term Observation (JuMBO) is the follow-up register of the national JIA biologic register BiKeR, in which more than 1,600 JIA patients are currently being observed from DMARD start in childhood into adulthood.
 To date, no serious safety problems have been identified.
 Rather, we found that the earlier an effective DMARD therapy is started, the higher the chance of drug-free remission and full functional capability and the lower the damage to the joints in adulthood.

 Close cooperation with many pediatric and adult rheumatological departments and ophthalmological units is the basis for the successful conduction of the observational studies.